 Just like labelling toys for girls or boys, we think these book titles are limiting and restrictive.
 It’s time that publishers Let Books Be Books and leave children free to choose their interests for themselves.

 Reactions to the campaign

-We’re delighted that Usborne, publishers of ‘Illustrated Classics for Boys/Girls’ and ‘Drawing, doodling and colouring for boys/girls’ have announced that they will not be commissioning any new boys/girls titles, saying in the Guardian that a plan to “discontinue publication of titles such as these was decided some time ago”.
+We were really pleased that respected educational publishers Usborne were the first to announce that they will not be commissioning any new boys/girls titles, saying in the Guardian that a plan to “discontinue publication of titles such as these was decided some time ago”.
 They added that the company takes “feedback on gender-specific titles very seriously”, and now has “no plans to produce any titles labelled ‘for girls’ or ‘for boys’ in the future”.

-We’re also happy to have had very supportive media coverage in the Telegraph, Guardian and Independent newspapers, with prominent authors including former Children’s Laureate Anne Fine, current Laureate Malorie Blackman, Poet Laureate Carol-Ann Duffy, and author of the ‘His Dark Materials’ series, Philip Pullman.
+We’re also happy to have had very supportive media coverage in the Telegraph, Guardian and Independent newspapers (see below), with prominent authors speaking out in support of the campaign, including former Children’s Laureate Anne Fine, current Laureate Malorie Blackman, Poet Laureate Carol-Ann Duffy, and author of the ‘His Dark Materials’ series, Philip Pullman.

 Who’s holding out for gendered marketing?

 While we are seeing changes, publishers including Igloo Books, Hachette and Autumn publishing continue to label books by gender.
 Do let us know via Twitter, facebook or email if you see any others.